Thorung-la-pass

 Trek from Yak Kharka to Thorong Phedi (4,450m/14,600ft)

-Today’s trek is another short but important acclimatization day as we continue to gain altitude.
-After breakfast, we cross a suspension bridge over the Kone Khola and climb to Ledar (4,200m).
-From here, the trail descends to cross the Jarsang Khola, then climbs steeply up to Thorong Phedi, which means “foot of the hill.”
-This is the last settlement before crossing Thorong La pass.
-For those feeling strong and well-acclimatized, there’s an option to hike up to High Camp (4,850m) in the afternoon to make the next day’s crossing easier, though most trekkers stay at Thorong Phedi.
+Another short but important acclimatisation day as you approach the pass.
+The trail crosses a suspension bridge over the Kone Khola, climbs to Ledar (4,200m), then descends briefly before the final climb up to Thorong Phedi, which means “foot of the hill.”
+This is the last settlement before the crossing.
+Some well-acclimatised trekkers hike a further hour up to High Camp (4,850m) in the afternoon to reduce the next day’s climb, but most stay at Phedi.
+Eat a good meal, drink plenty of water, and get to bed early tonight.

 Trek Distance: 7km | Trek Duration: 4-5 hours | Difficulty Level: Moderate to Challenging